 Use wider margins when the center is layered or colorful.
 Use narrower margins when the spread is mostly text or simple marks.
 Use uneven margins when you want movement: a heavier left page can be balanced by a quieter right edge, or a full lower corner can be balanced by open space at the top.

 If a spread feels chaotic, do not add more decoration first.
 Reclaim a margin.
-Pale paint, vellum, a simple paper layer, or an empty writing area can calm the page without erasing its character.
+Pale paint, translucent paper, a simple paper layer, or an empty writing area can calm the page without erasing its character.

 Worked Example

-Imagine a two-page spread with a photo on the left, a quote card on the right, three unrelated stickers, two washi tapes, and writing tucked wherever space remains.
+Imagine a two-page spread with a photo print on the left, a quote card on the right, three unrelated stickers, two washi strips, and writing tucked wherever space remains.
 Nothing is wrong with the materials.
-The unfinished feeling comes from the lack of rhythm.
+The unfinished feeling comes from the lack of rhythm: no anchor returns, no color crosses the gutter, and no margin is calm enough to let the pattern appear.

 The important move is subtraction as much as addition.
 One unrelated tape came out, one motif became the main thread, and the writing was grouped instead of scattered.
-The spread did not become more decorated; it became easier to read.
+With less decoration, the spread became easier to read.

 Spread Routine

-- Choose one motif family: botanical, geometric, label, stripe, postage, dot, frame, or thread.
+- Choose one motif family: botanical, geometric, label, stripe, postage, dot, frame, thread, bracket, or torn edge.

 - Choose a palette: one dominant, one support, one spark, one neutral.

-- Place the anchor: photo, quote, writing block, pocket, collage cluster, or blank journaling area.
+- Place the anchor: photo print, quote, writing block, pocket, collage cluster, or blank journaling area.

-- Protect the margins: leave at least one edge calmer than the center.
+- Protect the interval: leave at least one margin, corner, or writing block calmer than the center.

-- Squint at the spread: the main path should still be visible when details blur.
+- Squint at the spread: the anchor, answer, whisper, and quiet interval should still be visible when details blur.

 Finished Spread Audit

 - Can you name the anchor?
-The main photo, quote, title, writing block, or collage cluster should be easy to point to.
+If not, group the photo print, quote, title, writing block, or collage cluster until one piece clearly carries the story.

 - Does a color cross the gutter?
-One color should appear on both pages, even if it is only a tab, line, dot, or tiny paper edge.
+If not, move one small color echo to the opposite page: a tab, line, dot, or tiny paper edge is enough.

-- Is there a quiet zone?
-At least one margin, corner, or writing block should be calmer than the most layered area.
+- Is there a quiet interval?
+If every corner is active, clear one margin, corner, or writing block so the most layered area can breathe.

 - Do the pages talk to each other?
-If each page could be from a different journal, repeat one motif or color across the center fold.
+If each page could be from a different journal, carry one motif or color across the center fold without putting important detail inside the gutter.

 - Is everything the same size?
 If so, enlarge one anchor or shrink two supporting details so the spread has hierarchy.

 - Can your eye trace a path?
-The movement can be diagonal, triangular, circular, or left-to-right, but it should be describable.
+The movement can be diagonal, triangular, circular, or left-to-right, but it should be describable in one sentence.

 - What can leave?
 Remove the element that introduces a new motif, a new color, or a new direction without supporting the spread's rhythm.